visika/tesi-magistrale/thesis.typ

   ],
 )

-Recently, #glspl("mlp") have emerges as a promising solution.
+Recently, #glspl("mlp") have emerged as a promising solution.
 These approaches leverage advanced neural network architectures to model the potential energy surfaces of molecular systems with a level of accuracy comparable to ab initio methods but at a fraction of the computational cost.
 By training on existing quantum mechanical data, #glspl("mlp") can predict intermolecular interactions and dynamic behaviours with high fidelity, making them suitable for studying complex systems like molecular crystals.
 @batatiaFoundationModelAtomistic2023